-Because Muskingum is a residential university, all traditional undergraduate students are required to live on campus and participate in the University board plan.
-Seniors and juniors may apply for off-campus housing through the Student Life Office located in the Quad Center.
-Exceptions are made for students who commute from their homes within a 30-mile radius, or who are married.
+Because Muskingum is a residential university, all traditional undergraduate students are required to live on campus and participate in the University board plan for a minimum of six semesters.
+Seniors may apply for off-campus housing through the Student Life Office located in the Quad Center.
+Exceptions are made for students who commute from their parents' homes within a 30-mile radius, or who are married.
 Additionally, no student 25 years of age or over may reside on campus without prior approval from the Student Life Office.
 First-year and transfer room assignments are mailed in mid-summer and include the student's residence hall, room number, phone number, and the name and address of the assigned roommate(s).